GabrielFMontoni/LearnChain/README.md

    - After running the development server, open your browser and go to `http://localhost:3000`.
    - Test the login functionality by connecting to the XION ecosystem.
    - Create an account and explore the decentralized education features.
+   - You can try it on Vercel: https://learn-chain-one.vercel.app/login

 5. **Future Enhancements:**

    We are continuously working to improve **LearnChain**.
 In the future, we plan to add additional features such as: